AyaraOL/AyaraOL/README.md

 - **Data Visualizations:** I love bringing data to life!
 Explore my visualizations that transform complex datasets into clear, compelling, and actionable insights.

 - **Learning Adventures:** I believe in continuous learning.
-You'll find repositories with tutorials and exercises that reflect my progress in mastering tools like P SQL,Power BI, Excel  and more.
+You'll find repositories with tutorials and exercises that reflect my progress in mastering tools like SQL,Power BI, Excel  and more.

 ## Skills